nikosdion/joomlatypehints/README.md

 This lets your IDE know that even if you have used `JRegistry` in your DocBlocks / PHP 7.x type hints it should provide code completion for the new `\Joomla\Registry\Registry` class.
 At the same time your IDE will mark the old `JRegistry` class as deprecated (if it supports such a feature) so you can eventually refactor it to the new class name.

+## Doesn't Joomla already include `stubs.php`?

+Yes, it does and it goes most of the way but not all of the way.
+It does give you the mapping of legacy to namespaced classes which are available in your Joomla version.
+It does tell you when they become obsolete.

+It does not help you if you have a legacy code base using legacy Joomla classes which are no longer available in the Joomla version you are trying to use.
+For example, trying to target Joomla 4.0 means that you no longer have certain legacy classes which were deprecated in 3.x and removed in 4.0.
+Good luck trying to figure that out.

+Moreover, it makes no sense going through your code base manually to change legacy classes to their namespaced equivalents.
+It's dull, it takes too long and there's a lot of room for mistakes.
+Using Rector is a far better solution.
+Why build your own Rector configuration when you can have it automatically generated for you?

+Finally, you don't get a handy reference with all of the classes, when their namespaced variant was introduced and when the legacy class will be retired.
+This is invaluable if you're developing against a newer Joomla version but you're trying to target older versions as well.
+Same goes for trying to figure out which is the minimum version of Joomla you can reasonably target without having to pepper your source code with endless if-blocks whenever you're using a namespaced class you're not sure when it was introduced.

 ## Joomla! trademark disclaimer